acend/kubernetes-basics-training/README.md

 # Kubernetes Basics Training

-In this guided hands-on training, we show the participants the basics of Kubernetes.
+In this guided hands-on training, we show the participants the basics of Kubernetes and select Kubernetes distributions.

 ## Content Sections